 - Add mashed potato to make soups, lentils, with chicken, and even as a pureed food with whole cream milk.

 8. Butter Up With Peanut Butter:

-- Peanut butter will help your baby put on that additional weight and increase the number on the scale.
+- The peanut butter will help your baby put on that additional weight and increase the number on the scale.

 - You can spread peanut butter on your baby’s toast and bagels and let him eat it as a snack.